What Is Transformer Aluminum Strip?

-Transformer aluminum strip is a key raw material for manufacturing transformer windings.
-It is a strip material obtained by rolling aluminum ingots.
-It has high technical requirements in terms of conductivity, burrs and edge curling, side bending, surface quality, and more.
-As an important electrical material, transformer aluminum strip plays an indispensable role in power transmission and distribution systems, especially as a conductive material in the high and low voltage windings of dry-type transformers.
+Transformer aluminum strip has very high technical requirements for conductivity, burrs, edge condition, camber (side bend), and surface quality.
+As an important electrical material, it plays an indispensable role in power transmission and distribution systems, especially as the conductive material for high- and low-voltage windings in dry-type transformers.

-During the operation of the transformer, the aluminum strip mainly undertakes the function of current transmission, while also participating in the electromagnetic conversion process of the transformer.
-It is one of the core materials affecting the transformer's performance.
+During transformer operation, aluminum strip mainly undertakes the function of current transmission while participating in the electromagnetic conversion process.
+It is one of the core materials that affect transformer performance.

-The electrical and thermal conductivity of aluminum is second only to copper, making it one of the best conductive materials among conventional metals.
-Due to the much higher price of copper compared to aluminum, and with the rapid development of aluminum smelting technology, the output, quality, and purity of aluminum have been greatly improved.
-The price of aluminum materials is also gradually decreasing, making aluminum strip increasingly a trend to replace copper strip in transformer winding applications.
+Aluminum’s electrical and thermal conductivity is second only to copper, making it one of the best conductive metals among traditional materials.
+Because the price of copper is much higher than that of aluminum, and with the rapid development of aluminum smelting technology, aluminum output, quality, and purity have been greatly improved.
+Aluminum prices have also gradually decreased, making aluminum strip an increasingly popular alternative to copper strip in transformer winding applications.

-Among them, the 1060 grade aluminum strip, with an aluminum content of over 99.6%, is a commonly used series in the aluminum strip family.
-Its production process is relatively simple, the technology is mature, and it offers a significant price advantage compared to other high-end alloy aluminum plates.
-The 1350 grade aluminum strip is a high-purity aluminum specifically designed for electrical applications, featuring higher conductivity and more stable electrical performance.
+Among them, 1060 aluminum strip contains more than 99.6% aluminum and is one of the most commonly used grades in the aluminum strip series.
+Its production process is relatively simple and technologically mature, giving it a significant price advantage compared with other high-end aluminum alloys.
+1350 aluminum strip is a high-purity aluminum specially designed for electrical applications, offering higher conductivity and more stable electrical performance.

 - 1050: Better than 60% IACS.